Mist-AA/Predict-Bike-Sharing-Demand-Project1/README.md

 The project was made on both AWS SageMaker and Google Collab for personal testing.

 ### Source
-This project was made as part of the Machine Learning Fundamentals Nanodegree on Udacity under AWS AI and ML scholarship program.
+This project was made as part of the Machine Learning Fundamentals Nanodegree on Udacity as part of the advanced phase of the AWS AI and ML scholarship program in 2023.